 What if we don’t like all the produce we get?

 While certain traditional items like tomatoes, onions, and lettuce will always be a favorite, other items like mustard greens and kohlrabi add depth and breadth to meals.
 Learning how to enjoy these foods is part of learning how to eat seasonally and locally.
-Though you have some choice in our CSA, we hope that you’ll still embrace the adventurous nature of eating seasonally and try a few new things!
+When possible, we will have a “swap box” available, where you can switch out an item you don’t like for something else.
+We hope that you’ll still embrace the adventurous nature of eating seasonally and try a few new things!
 We will send out regular newsletters with recipes and other information to help you make the most of your CSA share.
 Check out the Veggie ID page for more info.

 What if I can’t pick up my produce?

 If you cannot pick up your share for some reason, please first try to have a friend pick up your share!
-If you are not able to find someone else, and you know ahead of time that no one will be coming to pick up your share please contact email@example.com to make further arrangements.
+If you know a week in advance that you will miss your share, you can request a hold by emailing Veronica Ma Ket at email@example.com.
 New Roots is not able to issue refunds for missed shares.

-Customers sign up on Farmigo and select the “Share-a-Share” option in lieu of a pickup site.
+Customers sign up on Local Food Marketplace and select the “Donation” option in lieu of a pickup site.
 You will still receive our newsletter weekly over the season.

 Refund and Cancellation Policy